Are you a coach or a therapist?

 Can we do sessions via voice calls?

-Yes, voice calls are supported.
-However, video calls are more effective, with face-to-face interactions allowing for richer discussions.
-Body language is also important in the coaching process.
+Yes, voice calls are supported but video calls are more effective, with face-to-face interactions being the most effective.
+Body language is important in the coaching process.
+But, if you are uncomfortable with video calls and prefer voice only, we can work with that.

 What are your consulting hours?

-Sessions are scheduled against Central African Time or GMT+2 during the following periods:
+Sessions are scheduled against Central African Time or GMT+2.

 Special arrangements can be made for clients adversely affected by time zone differences.

-Please check my online booking system for my most up-to-date availability.
+Please check the online booking system for my most up-to-date availability and operating hours.

 The human experience is not a mental illness.
 When we label the experience in order to judge the behaviour, we lose sight of the struggle of the human behind the experience.